aman400/GradleBotPlugin/README.md

 `bot.config.filePrefix` config is to prepend prefix to generated APK.

-`bot.config.remote` config is to set the git remote.
+`bot.config.git.remote` config is to set the git remote.
 Default is `origin`.

 ## Tasks and usage